-According to this editorial review, the newest generation of highly selective and permeable MCO membranes:
+According to this editorial review, the newest generation of highly selective and permeable MCO membrane:

-- Provide efficient removal of large middle-molecules (up to 45,000 Da) while providing moderate or low removal of albumin - Offer improved clearance of 15,000 to 45,000 Da size molecules compared with high-flux membranes used in HD mode - Offer equivalent clearance of middle molecules compared with high-flux membranes in high-volume HDF mode - May potentially offer similar benefits as high-volume HDF without the need for high volumes of fluid and the vascular access required for high blood flow rates - Offer a simpler means of achieving high-removal therapy for ESRD patients - Have potential to achieve HDF benefits using the regular HD setup with lesser volume of high-quality fluid
+- Provides efficient removal of large middle-molecules (up to 45,000 Da) while providing moderate or low removal of albumin - Offers improved clearance of 15,000 to 45,000 Da size molecules compared with high-flux membranes used in HD mode - Offers equivalent clearance of middle molecules compared with high-flux membranes in high-volume HDF mode - May potentially offer similar benefits as high-volume HDF without the need for high volumes of fluid and the vascular access required for high blood flow rates - Offers a simpler means of achieving high-removal therapy for ESRD patients - Has potential to achieve HDF benefits using the regular HD setup with lesser volume of high-quality fluid

-The newer MCO membranes have the potential to raise the standard of care for chronic HD patients, potentially decrease inflammatory responses, and generally improve patient outcomes.
+The MCO membrane has the potential to raise the standard of care for chronic HD patients, potentially decrease inflammatory responses, and generally improve patient outcomes.

-Performance of HDx: combination of diffusion and convection inside a hollow fiber dialyzer to achieve LMM removal
+Performance of HDx therapy: combination of diffusion and convection inside a hollow fiber dialyzer to achieve LMM removal

-HDx targets the efficient removal of large-middle molecules, many of which have been linked to the development of inflammation, cardiovascular disease, and other co-morbidities in dialysis patients^{1,2}, while maintaining stable serum albumin levels over the long term.^{3,4}
+HDx therapy targets the efficient removal of large-middle molecules, many of which have been linked to the development of inflammation, cardiovascular disease, and other comorbidities in dialysis patients^{1,2}, while maintaining stable serum albumin levels over the long term.^{3,4} HDx therapy enabled by Theranova dialyzer provides superior removal of large middle molecules compared with HD and HDF modalities and it can do so using regular HD workflow and infrastructure.5

-- Kirsch AH, Lyko R, Nilsson LG, et al. - Performance of Hemodialysis with Novel Medium Cut-Off Dialyzers.
-Nephrol Dial Transplant 2017:32:165-172. - Krishnasamy R, Hawley CM, Jardine MJ, et al.
+Performance of Hemodialysis with Novel Medium Cut-Off Dialyzers.
+Nephrol Dial Transplant 2017:32:165-172.

+Krishnasamy R, Hawley CM, Jardine MJ, et al.

 A tRial Evaluating Mid Cut-Off Value Membrane Clearance of Albumin and Light Chains in HemoDialysis Patients (REMOVAL-HD): A Safety Device Study.
 Blood Purif.
+2020;49(4):468-478.

-2020;49(4):468-478. - Bunch A, Sanchez R, Nilsson LG, et al.
+Bunch A, Sanchez R, Nilsson LG, et al.

 Medium Cut-Off Dialyzers in a Large Population of Hemodialysis Patients in Colombia: COREXH Registry.
 Ther Apher Dial.
+2021;25(1):33-43.

-2021;25(1):33-43. - Belmouaz M, Diolez J, Bauwens M, et al. Comparison of Hemodialysis with Medium Cut-Off Dialyzer and On-Line Hemodiafiltration on the Removal of Small and Middle-Sized Molecules.
+Belmouaz M, Diolez J, Bauwens M, al.

+Comparison of Hemodialysis with Medium Cut-Off Dialyzer and On-Line Hemodiafiltration on the Removal of Small and Middle-Sized Molecules.
 Clin Nephrol.
+2018;89(1)50-56.

-2018;89(1)50-56. - Weiner DE, Falzon L, Skoufos L, et al.
+Weiner DE, Falzon L, Skoufos L, et al.